Badzlan/HackTheBox/README.md

 ### Walkthrough
 #### Task 1
-What does the acronym VM stand for? **enter**
+What does the acronym VM stand for?\
 Answer : Virtual Machine

 #### Task 2
 What tool do we use to interact with the operating system in order to issue commands via the command line, such as the one to start our VPN connection?
-It's also known as a console or shell.
+It's also known as a console or shell.\
 Answer : terminal

 #### Task 3
-What service do we use to form our VPN connection into HTB labs?
+What service do we use to form our VPN connection into HTB labs?\
 Answer : openvpn

 #### Task 4
-What is the abbreviated name for a 'tunnel interface' in the output of your VPN boot-up sequence output?
+What is the abbreviated name for a 'tunnel interface' in the output of your VPN boot-up sequence output?\
 Answer : tun

 #### Task 5
-What tool do we use to test our connection to the target with an ICMP echo request?
+What tool do we use to test our connection to the target with an ICMP echo request?\
 Answer : ping

 #### Task 6
-What is the name of the most common tool for finding open ports on a target?
+What is the name of the most common tool for finding open ports on a target?\
 Answer : nmap

 #### Task 7
-What service do we identify on port 23/tcp during our scans?
+What service do we identify on port 23/tcp during our scans?\
 Answer : telnet

 #### Task 8
-What username is able to log into the target over telnet with a blank password?
+What username is able to log into the target over telnet with a blank password?\
 Answer : root

 #### Submit Flag
-Submit root flag
+Submit root flag\
 Answer : b40abdfe23665f766f9c61ecba8a4c19